ManuvelVictor/Learn-Android-Development-using-Kotlin/README.md

 * Kotlin Android Fundamentals codelab: This codelab by Google is a step-by-step guide to building a simple Android app using Kotlin.
 It covers the basics of Android development, as well as Kotlin-specific features like null safety and extension functions.

 * Android Developers on YouTube: The Android Developers channel on YouTube is a great resource for learning Android development.
 It includes videos on a wide range of topics, including Kotlin, architecture, testing, and more.

+# Setting up Android Studio for Kotlin Development
+Android Studio is the official Integrated Development Environment (IDE) for developing Android applications.
+It has built-in support for Kotlin, making it an ideal tool for Kotlin development.

+Prerequisites
+* Latest version of Android Studio.
+* Basic knowledge of Kotlin programming language.
+## Steps
+* Download and install Android Studio: You can download the latest version of Android Studio from the official website of Android Studio.
+Follow the on-screen instructions to install it on your system.

+* Create a new project: Once you have installed Android Studio, open it and select "Start a new Android Studio project" from the welcome screen.
+Give your project a name and select the target Android device.

+* Configure the project: Choose the project template that you want to use and set up the basic project configuration such as package name, location of the project, etc.

+* Configure Kotlin: In the Configure your project window, select the "Include Kotlin support" checkbox and choose the version of Kotlin you want to use.
+You can choose to add a Kotlin activity to your project if you want.

+* Sync the project: Android Studio will sync the project and set up the necessary files and dependencies.

+* Start coding: You are now ready to start coding in Kotlin.
+Create a new Kotlin class or modify the existing Java classes to use Kotlin.

+## Conclusion

+That's it!
+You have now successfully set up Android Studio for Kotlin development.
+Start building amazing Android apps using Kotlin and make the most of the powerful features it offers.